valeIT/valeIT.github.io/_posts/2012-09-07-a-standard-for-ebooks.markdown

 ---

-1.Now it seems they're focusing on .epubs, but it has to be adopted by every single company in the market to become a standard, expecially by Amazon and Apple.
+[^1]: Now it seems they're focusing on .epubs, but it has to be adopted by every single company in the market to become a standard, expecially by Amazon and Apple.

 [0]: http://daringfireball.net/linked/2012/02/29/godin-ibooks